abhisheku1/azure-powershell/src/Resources/Authorization.Autorest/readme.md

     set:
       parameter-name: TicketSystem

-  # Generate cmdlet for RoleManagementPolicyRule memory object and copy to the custom folder for rename cmdlet.
+  # Generate cmdlet for RoleManagementPolicyRule memory object and copy to the custom folder for rename cmdlet(New-AzAuthorizationRoleManagementPolicyRuleObject --> New-AzRoleManagementPolicyRuleObject).
   # Then cancel configuration of it.
   # - model-cmdlet:
   #   - RoleManagementPolicyRule